samuelnega-data/creditcard-fraud-detection/README.md

 # Credit Card Fraud Detection

 ## Overview
-In this project, I will analyze 28 different variables to determine which are most effective in detecting credit card fraud.
-The analysis will be conducted using Python in Jupyter Notebook.
+In this project, I will analyze 28 different variables to identify which ones are most effective in detecting credit card fraud.
+Additionally, I will perform a train-test split to assess the model's performance and ensure it is not overfitting, allowing for a more accurate evaluation of its ability to detect fraudulent transactions.
 ## Code
 ## Importing Libraries
 Imports essential libraries for data manipulation (pandas, numpy), visualization (seaborn, matplotlib, plotly), and machine learning (scikit-learn).